IBM-Cloud/terraform-provider-ibm/website/docs/d/container_cluster_worker.html.markdown

 page_title: "IBM: ibm_container_cluster_worker"
 sidebar_current: "docs-ibm-datasource-container-cluster-worker"
 description: |-
-  Get information about a worker node that is attached to a Kubernetes cluster on IBM Bluemix.
+  Get information about a worker node that is attached to a Kubernetes cluster on IBM Cloud.
 ---

 # ibm\_container_cluster_worker